mazay33/mazay33-homepage/README.md

 # Portfolio

-This is my portfolio powered by Nuxt 3, TailwindCSS and ThreeJS
+This is my portfolio powered by Nuxt 3, TailwindCSS(daisyUI) and ThreeJS

-All of the features within this project are frontend only, there are no involvement with any backend frameworks or similar.

 View the production deployment of this project on [here](https://mazay33.netlify.app/)